Residential Editorial Program logo

 • Raising the profile of editors in the literary and publishing community

-• Encouraging editors to establish and maintain good working relationships with authors
+• Encouraging editors to foster good working relationships with authors

-• Teaching editors to recognise and balance between the commitment to their authors with their publisher’s business expectations.
+• Teaching editors to balance their commitment to authors with their publisher’s business expectations.

-Selected REP editors attend daily sessions with a range of workshops and presentations delivered by guest speakers, while working hands-on with the selected manuscript.
-At the end of the week, the manuscript’s original editor explains the key decisions and changes made through their own editing process in bringing it to publication.
+Participants attend four days of presentations and workshops delivered by industry experts, as well as working hands-on with a manuscript under the guidance of mentors.
+At the end of the week, the manuscript’s editor will discuss their editing process and key decisions in bringing it to publication.

 Feedback from previous REP participants: